YOUR GPU

 Transistor Count

 Transistors are the smallest fundamental parts of computer chips (including GPUs).
-Broadly speaking, more transistors means more performance, but transistor count should not be used itself as a measurement of performence.
+Broadly speaking, more transistors means more performance, but transistor count should not be used itself as a measurement of performance.
 GFLOPS, RAM, and RAM speed are the actual numbers you should care about.

 TDP

 "Thermal Design Power," the maximum amount of power a device is expected to give off as heat at maximum power, for example while running a demanding game.
-A higher number here will generate more heat and consumer more electricity.
+A higher number here will generate more heat and consume more electricity.
 Measured in Watts.

 Most Seen GPUs